mrvol/uni_paginator/README.md

 django-mypaginator
 ==================

-It is my version Pagenator for Django framework.
+It is my version Paginator for Django framework.

 Best Paginator.
-IMHO :)
+For me :)